Ford Crown Victoria Police Interceptor: 2010

 In 2010, the VIN code "P71" was replaced with "P7B".
 No other changes were made.

 2011

 2011 models received updated and larger front headrests along with the rest of the Crown Victoria line in order to comply with new front crash-rating standards.
 This was the last model year for the CVPI and no other changes were made from 2010.
 The final CVPI was purchased by the Kansas Highway Patrol in 2011.

+As of 2023, the Los Angeles County Sheriff's Department has more than 400 CVPIs in service, having kept most of its last batch of 600 delivered in 2011 in stockpile.

 Comparison with standard Crown Victoria

 Both cars use the same 4.6 L 2V SOHC V8 (both Flex Fuel starting in 2008), Ford modular engine, and Ford four-speed automatic transmission.
 However, a few notable differences exist between the CVPI and a standard Crown Victoria or Grand Marquis.

 Engine and drive train

 All CVPIs are equipped with a larger capacity radiator along with external power steering, transmission, and engine oil cooler to reduce engine oil temperatures.
 This allows the vehicles to operate at high rpm/high loads for an extended period of time without the risk of engine oil overheating and subsequent engine damage.
-This engine oil cooler can be prone to seeping oil from the O-ring seals after the high-mileage operation encountered by CVPIs, particularly where damaged by road salt.
+The engine oil cooler can be prone to seeping oil from the O-ring seals after the high-mileage operation encountered by CVPIs, particularly where damaged by road salt.

 The Police Interceptor engine calibration includes a slightly higher idle speed (by around 40 rpm) and minor changes in the emissions settings.
-The computer is tuned for more aggressive transmission shift points, and the transmission itself uses a smaller heavy-duty 11.25" (1999-2011) torque converter compared to the 12" torque converter on a standard Crown Victoria.
+The computer is tuned for more aggressive transmission shift points, and the transmission itself uses a smaller heavy-duty 11.25" (1999–2011) torque converter compared to the 12" torque converter on a standard Crown Victoria.
 The EGR system is controlled differently on '03 and older vehicles than on non-police vehicles.

 The 2004–2011 Police Interceptors are equipped standard with an open 3.27:1 rear axle (axle code Z5), with a traction-lock (Trac-Lok) 3.27:1 rear axle (axle code X5) optional, and are electronically limited to 129 mph due to critical drive-line speed limitations.
 An optional 3.55:1 traction-lock rear axle ratio with 119 mph speed limiter was also available from 2004 to 2011 (axle code C6).
 The 1999-mid 2001 CVPIs were equipped with a standard 3.55:1 rear axle ratio and were limited to about 124 mph.
 This compares to the standard non-P71 2.73 rear axle ratio with a speed limitation of 110 mph for all "civilian" Crown Victorias.

-Ford used an aluminum metal matrix composite driveshaft for the 1999–2001 CVPIs as a measure to allow safe operation at high speeds with the 3.55:1 gear ratio, but it was more expensive than the regular aluminum driveshafts and was eliminated with the 3.55:1 rear axle midway through the 2001 model year.
+Ford used an aluminum matrix composite driveshaft for the 1999–2001 CVPIs as a measure to allow safe operation at high speeds with the 3.55:1 gear ratio, but it was more expensive than the regular aluminum driveshafts and was eliminated with the 3.55:1 rear axle midway through the 2001 model year.